Skip to Content

 The same can be said for this method, as it only allows you to inspect the elements within the Android browser itself but does not let you edit the elements within the browser itself.

-Step 1: Open google chrome on your Android device.
+Step 1: Open Google Chrome on your Android device.

 Step 3: Click on the URL and then select the edit option.